https://cdn.gabb.com/wp-content/uploads/2024/04/Regret-kids-social-media-4-ps.png

 When you’re trying to find activities to replace social media at home, it’s important to consider what kids like about social media and their emotional, social, and physical needs.

 Social media is often used by teenagers to feel good when they’re feeling bad.
-Kids are learning to cope with their emotions by not coping.
 They’re using social media as a distraction from difficult emotions.
 Practicing mindfulness and meditation as a family can create space for kids to feel their emotions safely and healthily.

 You may have given your child a social media account to save them from boredom, but studies show that boredom can help kids develop planning strategies, problem-solving skills, flexibility, and organizational skills.